Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 ---
 title: Module 2
-description: Add more pages, dynamic tracks and prefill
+description: Add more pages, hide/show pages and prefill
 linktitle: Module 2
 tags: [apps, training, prefill, sporvalg]
 weight: 20
 ---

-In this module, you will further develop the application you created in [Module 1](../modul1), including, among other things, a new page, dynamic tracks, and prefilling.
+In this module, you will further develop the application you created in [Module 1](../modul1), including, among other things, a new page, hiding/showing pages based on dynamic expressions, and prefilling.

 You can do parts of Module 2 in [Altinn Studio Designer](/app/getting-started/ui-editor/) (Designer), but some tasks need to be performed using [local development](/app/getting-started/local-dev).